tfc/tfc.github.io/posts/2022-03-20-unique-heterogeneous-typelists.md

 = '[C, B, A]</span>

-The type class `Rev` will provide us a `rev'` function with just the same interface but at normal function level.
+The type class `ReversedHList` will provide us a `rev'` function with just the same interface but at normal function level.
 In order to hide this input-and-accumulator interface, we will later define function `rev` which hides this implementation detail from the user.